 Section 9(1): This subsection requires that the minimum of 50% of the exterior area of each wall shall consist of certain materials.
-The CMU, brick, stone and other materials that are proposed are commonly used for this kind of construction throughout the region, so the materials proposed appear to be acceptable per this subsection.
+The pre-cast concrete panels and brick that are proposed are commonly used for this kind of construction throughout the region, so the materials proposed appear to be acceptable per this subsection.
+The western and northern elevations propose some clapboard siding.
+The material from which it is made is not specified.
+Although non-masonry materials may be consistent with this subsection, the Ballwin building code prohibits anything but masonry materials for the exterior walls of commercial structures.
+If the clapboards are cementatious, they are ok; if they are wood or vinyl, an alternative material needs to be found.

 Section 9 (2) a: This subsection requires that rooftops and roof-mounted equipment must be architecturally concealed.
 Notes on the site plan indicate that screening of rooftop equipment will be provided.
+It the taller parapet walls are provided to meet the recommended height of the building, the parapet walls will probably provide the requisite screening.
 This screening issue will be reviewed again as a part of the building permit application process.